 Written by: Bonnie Feldman, DDS, MBA, Becca Malizia, BS, Ellen M. Martin

-To recap, the world of dieting can be very overwhelming.
-It is easy to get lost in the clutter as you try one thing after the other, losing hope along the way.
-Here we explain a way to use the internet and resources to your advantage, combining it with everything you already know about yourself!
+It’s no news to say that the world of dieting can be very overwhelming.
+And while it’s easy to get lost in the clutter, it’s even easier to lose the hope of finding your “perfect diet” along the way.
+We get that, and that’s why we’re here to provide a change in perspective on the traditional approaches to diet.
 It is easy to forget that you are not only your best advocate, but you know yourself better than anyone else!
 It is YOUR body after all.

 Re-Defining the Word “diet”